sarenji/fathom/README.md

 ## Checkout

+First, clone our project!

+`git clone git://github.com/sarenji/fathom.git`

+## Install dependencies

+You need our dependencies in order to run tests and compile CoffeeScript to JavaScript.

+`npm install`

+You do not need dependencies to use our library or run our game.

 Only the `fathom.coffee` file is necessary for use.
 A script is coming so that people without CoffeeScript can compile our CoffeeScript.

+## Recipes

 For development: `git clone git://github.com/sarenji/fathom.git`.